outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * list of task devices, denoted with their `devh_t`
    * list of task owned shared memory, denoted with their `shm_t`
    * list of task DMA streams, denoted with their `dmah_t`
-   * if used independently of devices, list of interrupts, denoted with their `inth_t`
+   * if used independently of devices, list of interrupts, denoted with their `irqh_t`
    * the overall metadata HMAC (future used for metadata integrity check at bootup)
    * the task flash content HMAC (future used for metadata integrity check at bootup)